DataDog/integrations-core/haproxy/README.md

 The HAProxy check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your HAProxy servers.

 Make sure that stats are enabled on your HAProxy configuration.
-See [this post for guidance on doing this](https://www.datadoghq.com/blog/how-to-collect-haproxy-metrics/).
+[Read our blog post on collecting HAProxy metrics for more information](https://www.datadoghq.com/blog/how-to-collect-haproxy-metrics/).

 ### Configuration